How can Paisley & Elm Untangle your Medicare Cost Report:

 - Future rates are set on Filed Medicare Cost Report Data – Paisley & Elm reviews the cost report to make sure that all allowable Medicare costs are included accurately in the cost data.

 Outsource your Medicare Cost Reporting to Paisley & Elm.
 Due Date: Medicare Cost Reports are due 5 months after the end of the fiscal period, or the cut off period determined by the MAC for Change of Ownership or for a Terminated Provider.
-Purpose of Report: The Critical Access Hospital Medicare Cost Report is designed to report to Medicare the allowable Medicare cost for Inpatient Routine Services, Ancillary Services and Outpatient Services.
+Purpose of Report: The Renal Dialysis Medicare Cost Report is designed to report to Medicare the allowable Medicare cost per type of treatment in the geographic area (MSA) of the provider, With this information Medicare can determine the cost to deliver Services in a geographic area by the allowable cost per treatment.
 Medicare Cost Report also reimburses for Bad Debt Expenses, but is reducing the rate of reimbursement for future periods.
-Type of Report: The Medicare Cost Report for Critical Access Hospitals is the 2552-10.
+Type of Report: The Medicare Cost Report for Renal Dialysis is the 265-94.

-Information gained through the Analysis of the Critical Access Hospital Medicare Cost Report #2552-10:
+Information gained through the Analysis of the Medicare Cost Report #265-94